-CT BOS is led by a Steering Committee comprised of representatives from the localities that make up the BOS CoC including CAN reps, AIDS Connecticut, CT Coalition to End Homelessness, CT Coalition Against Domestic Violence, Corporation for Supportive Housing, Partnership for Strong Communities, CT Department of Mental Health and Addiction Services, CT Department of Housing, CT Department of Corrections, CT Housing Finance Agency, CT Department of Education, CT Department of Children and Families, U.S. Department of Veteran Affairs, and a person who has experienced homelessness.
-The CT BOS Steering committee is a member of the Resources Work Group of the Reaching Home Campaign.
+CT BOS is led by a Steering Committee comprised of representatives from the localities that make up the BOS CoC including Advancing Connecticut Together, CAN representatives, CT Coalition Against Domestic Violence, CT Coalition to End Homelessness, CT Department of Children and Families, CT Department of Corrections, CT Department of Education, CT Department of Housing, CT Department of Labor, CT Department of Mental Health and Addiction Services, CT Department of Social Services, CT Housing Finance Agency, Corporation for Supportive Housing, Partnership for Strong Communities, U.S. Department of Veteran Affairs, and persons who have experienced homelessness.

 The Steering Committee manages a year-round planning effort that includes: